-Social connection is a driver of health and well-being, and should be a priority while we shelter at home.
-This section provides information on accessing mental health services, and tips for people of all ages on how to stay connected during the pandemic.
+In emergency situations a social connection is a driver of health and well-being, and should be a priority.
+This section provides information on accessing mental health services, and tips for people of all ages on how to stay connected.

 Mental Health National Crisis Hotlines 24/7

 - Crisis Text Line: Text “GO” to 741741

 Crisis counselors are available to listen and help with coping skills

 - Trevor Project Hotline: 1-866-488-7386 or Text 678678

 Crisis intervention and suicide prevention hotline + text message line for LGBTQ Youth